National Library of Ireland: Basis and legal deposit

 The collection began with the transfer of books and papers from the Royal Dublin Society, and was significantly boosted by the addition of the library as a copyright library for Ireland from 1927 (by contrast, the library of Trinity College Dublin was already a copyright library for the UK and Ireland, a status it retains).
 The National Cultural Institutions Act 1997 mandated that the National Library of Ireland (NLI) collect all materials relating to Ireland to provide an accurate record of Irish output.
+As according to Irish copyright law (Section 198 of the Copyright and Related Rights Act), the National Library of Ireland is entitled to claim a copy of every book published in Ireland.

 Major collections

 The library holds over 12 million items.
 The main collection is a combination of stock transferred from the Royal Dublin Society, including the Joly collection (25,000 volumes), later acquisitions, and copyright deposits of most printed, and some other, works published in Ireland since 1927.
 The library purchases content from Northern Ireland, and attempts to collect all publications in Irish, and acquires a limited supply from further afield.
 The book collection numbers around 1 million volumes, principally sourced from the RDS legacy and legal deposit copies.
 Other major collections include serials (recurrent publications other than newspapers, including magazines, journals and annual reports), maps and drawings, Government and other public sector publications, manuscripts, and original and microfilmed newspapers.
 The NLI holds over 2,785 subject items related to 20th century Irish poets, and is a major source for poetry by Irish writers.